Nippon Ichi Software

 - In another fashion characteristic of their franchises, Prinny is full of laugh-out-loud moments both in the dialog between characters and their numerous encyclopedia entries on items and enemies throughout the game.
 As you might expect from a game about exploding sinner-penguins tasked to make a special dessert, it never really takes itself serious in the slightest.

 - Despite the difficulty inherent in the game, the actual gameplay design is pretty shrewdly simple and deep at the same time.
 Prinny can jump, attack, pound the ground, pick up objects, dash/become invincible after charging and sometimes ride in special vehicles.
 That doesn’t sound like much, but there are plenty of nuances in how one can coordinate jumps, attacks, and ground-pounds to navigate the world.
-There are few truly unique gimmicks between levels, but they’re designed differently enough that it still remains fresh through its simplicity.
+There are few truly unique gimmicks between levels, but they’re designed differently enough that it still remains fresh through its simplicity.- They added an option where you can restart your game from the beginning with all the items/stage completion information you’ve collected at any time.
+This is a nice feature on two accounts: it allows you to play all 36 iterations of the regular stages without having to constantly redo the difficult final stages, and it gives an option to practice a different variety of stages before attempting to beat the game.

 - The Boss fights in the game are pretty dang cool.
 They vary nicely between huge lumbering beasts and absurdly quick characters, and will inevitably lead to your doom numerous times.
 They’re very satisfying to take down though, and there’s a pretty good number of them stuffed into the game as well.